 - Find industry influencers who can help spread the word about you.

-- To identify where you target audience hangs out and make sure those channels are part of your strategy.
+- Identify where your target audience hangs out and make sure those channels are part of your strategy.

 How to Listen?